Fireye04/tgd-streakbot/readme.md

 ## Manual Installation

-1. Create an app and a bot in the [Discord Developer Portal](https://discord.com/developers/applications).
-1. Ensure the bot "user account" is [added to your Discord server](https://discord.com/developers/docs/topics/oauth2#bots).
 2. Install NodeJS.
 3. Download this repo.
 4. Create a text file named `.env` _(literally `.env` nothing before the dot)_